cartertemm/grenam-remover/readme.md

   -h, --help            show this help message and exit --dry                 Dry run.
 Only display output, no deletion -f FILE, --file FILE  filename to which a list of removed files will be
                         written.
-If this option is omited, they will be printed
+If this option is omitted, they will be printed
   -p PATH, --path PATH  path to scan, default is c:\
 ```

-Again, I've yet to see any false positives, and the case of one occuring seems quite rare.
+Again, I've yet to see any false positives, and the case of one occurring seems quite rare.
 But it might be a good idea to first run with the --dry option if only to know what all is about to be sent into the void.

 ## building